 There are many different genres in photography.
 Like other photography genres, Macro Photography needs special lenses and techniques.

-It is Summer and taking pictures of small flowers and insects is fun.
+It is Summer, and taking pictures of tiny flowers and insects is fun.
 Therefore, it makes sense to post an article in Macro Photography.

 What is Macro Photography

 Macro Photography is taking pictures of usually small objects extremely close.
-However, photography lenses have a minimum focusing distance, which means that the lens cannot focus on any items which are closer than the minimum distance.
+However, photography lenses have a minimum focusing distance, which means that the lens cannot focus any closer than the minimum distance.
 Ergo, photographers need special lenses to be able to get closer and focus on their subject, and it is called Macro lenses.

-Macro lenses make it possible to to get very close and take the photo; therefore, they increase the magnification and make it possible to see all the details.
-Talking about different macro lenses and their focal lengths, and how they affect the magnification is for another article.
+Macro lenses make it possible to get very close and take the photo; therefore, they increase the magnification and make it possible to see all the details.
+Talking about different macro lenses and their focal lengths and how they affect the magnification is another article.
 In this post, I am going to discuss a few tips on Macro Photography.

 Keep the Camera Steady

-Generally Speaking, macro lenses usually are telephoto, i.e. the focal length is above the cameras standard focal length.
-Therefore, keeping the camera steady is very crucial; not only because of the focal length but also due to the closest focusing range.
+Generally Speaking, macro lenses usually are telephoto, i.e. the focal length is above the camera’s standard focal length.
+Therefore, keeping the camera steady is crucial, not only because of the focal length but also due to the closest focusing range.